 This trick does present some risks, so I can’t take any responsibility for the results.
 I’ll tell you how to do it.
 But I can’t guarantee it will work every time.
 I can’t even guarantee it will work a majority of the time.
 But if my power cycle trick doesn’t work and the other option is sending the drive to Ontrack, you might want to give this a try.

 It won’t kill you right away, but the effects are cumulative.
-I have an old toaster oven I only use for things like solder reflowing and baking paint.
+I have an old toaster oven I only use for hobby use, like solder reflowing and baking paint.

 Performing the SSD oven trick